 Acts of counterfeiting can be punished on the basis of criminal and customs law.
 Customs authorities are involved in the fight against counterfeiting and smuggling and are empowered to detain, seize, and destroy counterfeit goods.
 They intervene in criminal and customs proceedings to impose heavy fines on offenders.
 Owners of trademarks, designs, patents, and other intellectual property rights can apply to customs upstream, including through surveillance measures.
 What are these customs procedures?
 What to do in case of customs detention or seizure?
 The lawyers at Arénaire Avocats have developed strong expertise in customs procedures relating to counterfeiting.

 Surveillance, detention, and destruction of counterfeiting goods by the customs authorities

-These customs procedures are governed by the European Regulation n° 608/2013 of 12 June 2013.
+These customs procedures are designed to fight against the infringement of trademarks, copyrights, patents and designs.
+They are governed by the European Regulation n° 608/2013 of 12 June 2013.
 Thus, customs interventions are harmonised and standardised throughout the European Union.

 The application for surveillance of intellectual property rights